StupidHod/jetcd/Documentation/EtcdLease.md

 ## processKeepAliveRespond function
 1. It will get the lease instance based on the leaseID.
-2. if repond ttl < 0, it remove the lease from keepAlives map and call `onLeaseExpired`
+2. if repond ttl < 0, it remove respond lease from keepAlives map and call `onLeaseExpired`
 3. else it reset the lease's nextKeepAliveTime and deadLine value